jamietanna/sarahseewhy.github.io/_posts/2023-02-25-programming-parenting.md

 Another thought-provoking tidbit from Perry's book was the importance of knowing yourself, _really_ knowing yourself.

-As parents how we react to our children often says more about the way we were treated as children than what are children are doing in the present.
+As parents how we react to our children often says more about the way we were treated as children than what our children are doing in the present.

 Perry gives the example of reacting in anger to her daughter's request for help on a jungle gym ("Come on, just do it yourself!").
 It's only later she realises her outburst is a reflection of the anger she felt at her mother who _wouldn't_ allow her to be independent.